moelkama/minishell/README.md

 - **C**:
   - Core programming language used to implement the mini shell.

-- **POSIX APIs**:
-  - Utilized for process management and system calls to facilitate command execution.

 ## Project Outcome
 The Mini Shell successfully emulates the core features of the Bash shell, providing a functional command-line interface.
 It demonstrates:
 - Command-line parsing techniques.